kwan22/habits/level2.md

 #### Good, ergonomic binds
 This means having dash (or demo), 2 jump binds, and grab on keys that can all be pressed and released independently of each other.
 This also means we will be using the 2 jump buttons for any vertical movement.
-I considered putting this in level 1, but decided to keep the controls as basic as possible in Level 1.
-The idea here is to take the effort to set more complex binds outside the minimum requirements should target those that are getting ready to take the game more seriously.